jarokaz/joblib/README.md

 You can run the hyperparameter tuning job using the [custom containers feature](https://cloud.google.com/ai-platform/training/docs/using-containers) of **AI Platform Training**.

+1. Open the **JupyterLab** terminal
-1. Make sure that you are in the root folder of the example
+2. Make sure that you are in the root folder of the example
 ```
 cd /home/joblib
 ```
-2. Package the training script as a docker container image
+3. Package the training script as a docker container image
 ```
 cat > Dockerfile << EOF
 FROM gcr.io/deeplearning-platform-release/base-cpu